 Intercompany accounting is a complex field for all businesses involved.
 But what exactly does it entail?
 What are the different steps to follow and the standards to adhere to?
 How can these processes be optimised?
 This article addresses the different stages involved in intercompany accounting, from accounting consolidation and the types of transactions habitually processed, to the various discrepancies that may arise when reconciling accounts.

 What is the difference between intercompany and intracompany balancing?

-Intercompany accounting is defined as all financial and commercial transactions carried out and recorded between the different entities of a single group or corporation, as well as the “elimination” of these flows at the closing of the financial year.
+Intercompany accounting is defined as all financial and commercial transactions carried out and recorded between separate legal entities or subsidiaries that belong to a single parent company, as well as the “elimination” of these flows at the closing of the financial year.

 Intercompany accounting is relevant for all companies with external bodies or subsidiaries abroad.
 In most jurisdictions, drawing up consolidated accounts for intercompany flows is a requirement for companies of a certain size.
 This involves reviewing transactions that are both reciprocal (intercompany transactions or “intercos”, as they are conventionally known) and non-reciprocal.

 That said, companies and subsidiaries within a single entity also tend to exchange goods and services with each other.
 These flows are commonly referred to as intracompany transactions.

 As an example, a parent company purchasing products and selling them to a subsidiary is considered an intercompany transaction while a transaction between two subsidiaries of a same parent company is considered an intracompany transaction.